-8.01.
+8-01.
 General.
 ACT Basin multi-purpose reservoir and navigation projects have produced major effects on the basin's water and land resources and have provided significant local, regional, and national benefits.
 The following generally describe the effects and benefits produced by the federal water control regulation conducted in the ACT Basin.

-6 The impacts of the ACT Master Water Control Manual and its Appendices have been fully 7 evaluated in an Environmental Impact Statement (EIS) that was published on (date).
-A Record of Decision (ROD) for the action was signed on (date).
-During the preparation of the EIS, a 8 review of all direct, secondary and cumulative impacts was made.
-As detailed in the EIS, the 9 decision to prepare the Water Control Manual and the potential impacts was coordinated with 10 Federal and State agencies, environmental organizations, Indian tribes, and other stakeholder 11 groups and individuals having an interest in the basin.
-The ROD and EIS are public documents 12 and references to their accessible locations are available upon request.
-13
+The impacts of the ACT Master Water Control Manual and its Appendices have been fully evaluated in an Environmental Impact Statement (EIS) that was published on November 2014.
+A Record of Decision (ROD) for the action was signed on May 2015.
+During the preparation of the EIS, a review of all direct, secondary and cumulative impacts was made.
+As detailed in the EIS, the decision to prepare the Water Control Manual and the potential impacts was coordinated with Federal and State agencies, environmental organizations, Indian tribes, and other stakeholder groups and individuals having an interest in the basin.
+The ROD and EIS are public documents and references to their accessible locations are available upon request.

-8.02.
+8-02.
 Flood Management.
 One of the major benefits of the water control regulation in the ACT System is flood management for the purpose of flood risk management benefits.
 During most years, one or more flood events occur in the ACT Basin.
 While most of the events are of minor significance, on occasion, major storms produce widespread flooding or unusually high river stages.

-Carters Lake provides flood risk management benefits to the rich farm lands along the 19 20 Coosawattee and Oostanaula Rivers and to the areas of Resaca, Georgia, and Rome, Georgia.
-Peak flood stages are reduced as far downstream as Rome, Georgia, about 72 river miles 21 downstream from the project.
-Flood risk management regulation at Allatoona Dam and Lake 22 23 reduces peak stages of the Etowah River below the dam downstream to its confluence with the 24 Oostanaula River at Rome.
+Carters Lake provides flood risk management benefits to the rich farm lands along the Coosawattee and Oostanaula Rivers and to the areas of Resaca, Georgia, and Rome, Georgia.
+Peak flood stages are reduced as far downstream as Rome, Georgia, about 72 river miles downstream from the project.
+Flood risk management regulation at Allatoona Dam and Lake reduces peak stages of the Etowah River below the dam downstream to its confluence with the Oostanaula River at Rome.
 Releases of stored flood waters would not be made until the Rome stage falls below flood stage, except in extreme floods to protect the integrity of the dams.
-25 Except for large floods, such as the March 1990 event, the Allatoona Lake flood storage can 26 usually be evacuated in several weeks.
-Flood level reductions at Rome are primarily effected 27 by operations at Allatoona Dam.
-Carters Lake usually provides for incidental flood stage 28 reductions at Rome.
-Allatoona Lake controls about 28 percent of the total combined drainage 29 area of the Etowah and Oostanaula Rivers at Rome (4,010 square miles), and Carters Lake 30 31 controls about nine percent of that area.
-The evacuation of flood storage from Allatoona Lake and Carters Lake is coordinated so that the combined discharges will not cause or aggravate 32 flooding at Rome.
-As a general rule, the flood inflows into Allatoona Lake will be stored longer 33 34 than the Carters Lake flood inflows because Allatoona Lake has a larger flood storage capacity and a shorter routing time to Rome.
-Flood regulation at the Allatoona and Carters Projects also 35 assists in the flood risk management regulation at Weiss Lake on the Coosa River by reducing 36 the inflows into that project during flood events.
-The extent to which the Allatoona and Carters 37 Projects can manage flood risk from a storm depends on the initial conditions, the rainfall 38 distribution and movement, storm centering, and flood characteristics.
-General area storms tend 39 to be better managed because the local runoff below Allatoona Dam will have flowed through 40 Weiss Lake before the flood evacuation releases are required at Allatoona Dam.
-41
+Except for large floods, such as the March 1990 event, the Allatoona Lake flood storage can usually be evacuated in several weeks.
+Flood level reductions at Rome are primarily effected by operations at Allatoona Dam.
+Carters Lake usually provides for incidental flood stage reductions at Rome.
+Allatoona Lake controls about 28 percent of the total combined drainage area of the Etowah and Oostanaula Rivers at Rome (4,010 square miles), and Carters Lake controls about nine percent of that area.
+The evacuation of flood storage from Allatoona Lake and Carters Lake is coordinated so that the combined discharges will not cause or aggravate flooding at Rome.
+As a general rule, the flood inflows into Allatoona Lake will be stored longer than the Carters Lake flood inflows because Allatoona Lake has a larger flood storage capacity and a shorter routing time to Rome.
+Flood regulation at the Allatoona and Carters Projects also assists in the flood risk management regulation at Weiss Lake on the Coosa River by reducing the inflows into that project during flood events.
+The extent to which the Allatoona and Carters Projects can manage flood risk from a storm depends on the initial conditions, the rainfall distribution and movement, storm centering, and flood characteristics.
+General area storms tend to be better managed because the local runoff below Allatoona Dam will have flowed through Weiss Lake before the flood evacuation releases are required at Allatoona Dam.